scanzy/flutterchat/README.md

 ## Contributing

-To access the development environment, visit [gitpod.io](https://gitpod.io/) and create a new account, logging in using GitHub.<br/>
-Install the Gitpod browser extension that shows the "Open in Gitpod" green button on GitHub repositories.
+To contribute to the project, follow the steps below:

 1. **Look at tasks**: visit [this project](https://github.com/users/scanzy/projects/1) to see the board with all issues (development tasks), divided into groups.
-2. **Choose priority**: choose one of the issues in the "Next" group (priority) and assign it to yourself.
+2. **Choose priority**: choose one of the issues in the "Next" group (priority) assign it to yourself, and move it in the "In progress" group.
-3. **Investigate** about the task and comment the issue describing how you think to solve the issue.
+3. **Investigate** about the task and comment the issue describing how you think to solve the issue, including helpful links, resources and code snippets.
+4. **Launch the environment** starting Gitpod or Docker.
+This may take some minutes, especially on the first time.
+For more info on dev env setup, visit [this page](doc/commands.md).
-4. **Create branch** with short but clear name, with issue number at the end (e.g. `action-buttons-9`), separating words with hyphens.
+5. **Create branch** with short but clear name, with issue number at the end (e.g. `action-buttons-9` for issue #9), separating words with hyphens.
+Make sure to link the branch to the issue, clicking on "Development" title, at the bottom right of issue page.
-5. **Launch the environment** starting Gitpod on the new branch (this may take some minutes to spin up the cloud-based environment).
+6. **Update app version** in `pubspec.yaml`, replacing the last number with issue number (e.g. `1.0.9` for issue #9).
-6. **Edit code and test it** until the issue is solved, making commits with short but clear description of the edits.
+7. **Edit code and test it** until the issue is solved, making one or more commits with short but clear description of the edits.
+Push changes to avoid to loose unsaved code.
-7. **Write updates** for the team into the issue, and push changes to avoid to loose unsaved code.
+8. **Write updates** for the team into the issue, including screenshots of the new feature, if applicable.
-8. **Close & Pull**: once the new feature is implemented (or the bug solved), close the issue and create a pull request.
+9. **Close & Pull**: once the new feature is implemented (or the bug solved), close the issue and create a pull request for the branch.
+Make sure to link the pull request to the issue, as on step 5.
-9. **Review**: inform the team, so that another developer can review the pull request and accept (or edit) it, merging the branch to main.
+10. **Ask for review**: inform the team, so that another developer can review the pull request and accept it (or edit it), merging the branch to main.

-Note: you may need to edit Gitpod settings to allow you to push your commits from Gitpod to GitHub repositories.<br/>
-To do so, visit [this settings page](https://gitpod.io/user/integrations) and add permissions `repo` and/or `public_repo` for GitHub.

 To suggest new features or if you find some bug, visit [this project](https://github.com/users/scanzy/projects/1) and open an issue using the right template (feature or bug), making sure to include all the relevant information.

 ## Code style